kevinfiol/kevinfiol.github.io/blog/hosting-your-invidious-instance-on-a-vps.md

 I used [EFF's Certbot for this](https://certbot.eff.org/).
 It is painfully easy to use.
 Note that if you choose to, it *will* make modifications to your `nginx.conf` for you.

-Note that you must enable an option in Invidious's config if you want assets to only be transferred via HTTPS.
+You must enable an option in Invidious's config if you want assets to only be transferred via HTTPS.
 More information can be found [here](https://github.com/iv-org/invidious/wiki/Configuration).

+That's all.
+Hopefully you found this helpful.
+If you got any questions, shoot me an [email](mailto:fiolkevin@gmail.com).
+And always, if you liked this post, hit Like and Subscribe!
+(Haha).